UplandsDynamic/simple-stock-management/README.md

 The GPL licensed version of this project offered here is *not guaranteed to be regularly maintained*.
 It is made available here for demo/prototype purposes and *SHOULD NOT* be used in production (i.e. a "live" working environment) unless the administrator regularly patches project dependencies with upstream security updates as and when released by vendors.

-If you would like to avail of the proprietary subscription to the applicaiton-as-a-service, or request other bespoke work on this project, please email to discuss: ssm@aninstance.com.
+If you would like to avail of the proprietary subscription to the application-as-a-service, or request other bespoke work on this project, please email to discuss: ssm@aninstance.com.

 ## Installation & usage (on Linux systems)